h-youhei/kakoune-ibus/README.md

 If your keyboard layout is not 'us', you also have to set option `ibus_off`.

 You can get the layout name by running `ibus engine`.

+## Callback
+You can call kakoune command when ibus is turned on or off.
+To do so, please set `ibus_callback_on`, `ibus_callback_off` or both.

+This is useful if you want to send some signal to the keyboard.